-You will visit the MRI scanner at the Beatson.
-This is usually the same day you attend for your CT Simulator.
-The MRI scan is not a full scan, but limited to the most important views.
-It is therefore much shorter than usual, lasting only about 15 minutes.
-You will have a contrast injection for this scan as well.
-Your radiographers will inject the contrast through the plastic tube that was put into your vein at CT.
+You will then visit the MRI scanner at the Beatson.
+This scanner is located near the mould room on level 0.
+The MRI scan lasts about 15 minutes.

+The MRI staff will meet with you and ask you some questions.
+This allows them to check that it is safe for you to enter the MRI scanning room.

+You will wear your shell for this appointment.
 You won't feel anything during the scan.
 Some patients find the scanner noisy.
 The radiographers working on the scanner may play some music for you.

-Picture 3- MRI Scanner
+Picture 3 - MRI Scanner